nigelpoulton/TheK8sBook/services/kindlab.md

 #### Create the KinD config file

 Create a new file in your current directory called `kind.yml` with the following config.
-Feel free to use newer versions of the two images, but you must include the digests.
-The image repo is [here](https://hub.docker.com/r/kindest/node).
+Feel free to use newer versions of the two images, but you must include the digests (different digests exist for different images/architectures).
+The image repo is [here](https://hub.docker.com/r/kindest/node) and the digests included in the example below are for `linux/arm64`.

 ```
 kind: Cluster